Magnus Norman: Professional playing career

-1996

-1997
+1997-1998

 In June, Norman made his first impact on the tour by reaching the quarterfinals of French Open.
 His most notable match of the tournament was his third round match against world No. 1 Pete Sampras, when Norman pulled off upset by defeating the heavily favored American in four sets.
 He then upset former semifinalist and Olympic gold medalist Marc Rosset in 4 sets.
 Eventually Norman would lose to Belgian qualifier Filip Dewulf in four sets.
 As a result of this run, Norman cracked the Top 50 for the first time in his career.
 A month later at Wimbledon, he astonished the tennis world even more when he defeated 2nd seed, 2-time finalist and 2-time semifinalist Goran Ivanišević in the second round in a titanic battle, 14–12 in the fifth set.
 A week later, Norman captured his first title on the ATP Tour by winning Swedish Open in Båstad by defeating Spaniard Juan Antonio Marín in straight sets.
 In October he reached another final in Ostrava, but has to retire after losing the first set in less than half an hour.
 He finished the year as world No. 22.

-1998

 Norman underwent corrective surgery for a heart valve condition in 1998 because of an irregular heartbeat.
-During the year he had a key role in Sweden's Davis Cup victory, which remained Sweden's last title to this date.
+During the year he had a key role in Sweden's Davis Cup victory, which remained Sweden's last title to date.